pcmathias/MSACL-intermediate-R-course/README.md

 - Complete the following survey so we can better understand your R experience and what you want out of the course: [MSACL Intermediate R Course Survey](https://goo.gl/forms/3D2RNAb5wkdbZnPd2)
 - Install the latest version of R by choosing the closest CRAN mirror here at https://cran.r-project.org/mirrors.html and downloading the version for your operating system
 - Install the latest version of RStudio Desktop at https://www.rstudio.com/products/rstudio/download/#download
-- Open RStudio and confirm you are able to install packages by running `install.packages("tidyverse", dependencies = TRUE)`
+- Open RStudio and confirm you are able to install packages by running `install.packages(c("tidyverse", "tinytex"), dependencies = TRUE)`
-- Install LaTeX on your system from the following website: https://miktex.org/download
 - Go to Github at https://github.com and sign up for an account (if you don't have one already)

 - Please make an effort to complete the following Introduction to GitHub: https://services.github.com/on-demand/intro-to-github/